 Sturridge, who had started just one Premier League match since August, has been used sparingly by Rodgers in recent weeks.

-The England striker has battled thigh and calf issues throughout the season but after a series of recent involvements in cup competitions, the Liverpool boss declared Sturridge was ready to be a regular part of his Premier League first-team again.
+The England striker has battled thigh and calf issues throughout the season but after a series of recent involvement in cup competitions, the Liverpool boss declared Sturridge was ready to be a regular part of his Premier League first team again.

 Henderson - who scored for the second Premier League game in a row - pulled the strings in a dominant midfield performance and also provided the cross for Sturridge's header.

-The win comes on the back of Liverpool's 2-1 success against champions Manchester City on Sunday and extends their unbeaten league run to 12 matches.
-Burnley, meanwhile, continue to sit 19th as their relegation fears increase.
+The win comes on the back of Liverpool's 2-1 success against Manchester City on Sunday and extends its unbeaten league run to 12 matches.
+Burnley, meanwhile, continues to sit 19th as its relegation fears increase.